 • At least one instructor required students to use the writing center.

-We create a binary variable from these responses equal to 1 if students selected either of the last two levels, meaning the student received encouragement or had a formal requirement in the academic year of the survey; the variable is set equal to 0 if the student responded with the first level, that instructors never encouraged or required students to use the writing center.
+A binary variable from these responses is set equal to 1 if students selected either of the last two levels, meaning the student received encouragement or had a formal requirement in the academic year of the survey; the variable is set equal to 0 if the student responded with the first level, that instructors never encouraged or required students to use the writing center.
 Approximately 83% of students report being encouraged or required to use the writing center.

-We consider demographic explanatory variables of gender, race, parents’ highest level of education, and ACT score.
+The survey also captures demographic explanatory variables of gender, race, parents’ highest level of education, and ACT score.
 Race is given in the regressions below as the binary variable identifying an individual as non-white.
 It is equal to one if a student selected any non-white race option for a question that allowed students to check all races that they identify with, and equal to 0 if only white was selected.
 Students were asked the highest level of education from all of their parent(s) or legal guardian(s).
-We use a binary variable in the regressions below set equal to 1 if the parents’ highest level of education included no college.
+A binary variable in the regressions below is set equal to 1 if the parents’ highest level of education included no college.
 The ACT score is the measure of performance on the ACT college entrance exam.
 The possible range for ACT scores is 1-36.
 The mean in the sample is 25.
 UWL reports on its website that the interquartile range of ACT scores for admitted freshman is 23-27.